dtflare/GPTparser/README.md

 - Clone repo and install the package:
 	1. $ git clone git@github.com:dtflare/GPTparser.git
-- Create a new Miniconda environment, & apply the following settings:
+- Navigate into your cloned repo directory
+  	1. $ cd GPTparser
+- Choose **one of the two** below options to create a new Miniconda environment (Conda Env not required, but highly recommended):
+  	1. $ conda env create -f environment.yml
-  	1. $ conda create --name GPTparser python=3.8
+  	2. $ conda create --name GPTparser python=3.8
 - Activate environment
   	1. $ conda activate GPTparser
-- Go into your cloned repo directory
-  	1. $ cd GPTparser
 - Once in /GPTparser install the package/dependencies (Miniconda env recommended but not required)
 	1. $ pip install .
 - Export your OpenAI API Key within your Miniconda environment - will expire when session ends.
 	- Must be done everytime you start Miniconda session / start using GPTparser
 	1. $ export OPENAI_API_KEY=<enter_api_key>
-- T use GPTparser - first create and cd into directory that will host your parsed files - then:
+- To use GPTparser - first create and cd into directory that will host your parsed files - then:
 	1. $ GPTparser https://url.com output_file.json

 - Anytime in the future where you use GPTparser, all you have to do is activate the correct Miniconda env, and export your API key.